pomme-clic/s-money-documentation/docs/docs/cards/card-management.md

 #### ``` GET ``` /api/v2.0/card/{cardExternalRef}

-This API allows to retrieve the list of his cards for a specific holder
+This API allows to retrieve all details for a specific card

 ```json
  {